chanandler/CX-Rugby-Visitor-App/FEATURE_AND_IDEAS_TRACKING.md

 - Status: Proposed
 - Summary: Store PIN in Keychain, force setup/change from default on first run, and add retry lockout/backoff with optional admin reset.
 - Value: Reduces unauthorized access risk for protected operational screens.

+### IDEA-006
+- Title: Analytics dashboard with period switching
+- Type: Reporting / Insights
+- Priority: High
+- Status: Proposed
+- Summary: Add an Analytics option in Settings that opens a visually rich dashboard with charts and KPI cards, with user-selectable time windows (day, week, month, year).
+- Value: Gives reception and site leadership an at-a-glance view of visitor trends, peak times, and operational patterns.